Introducing BlindAI, an open-source privacy-friendly AI deployment in Rust

 We illustrate it below with the use of AI for voice assistants.
-Audio recordings are often sent to the Cloud to be analysed, leaving conversations exposed to leaks and uncontrolled usage without users’ knowledge or consent.
+Audio recordings are often sent to the Cloud to be analyzed, leaving conversations exposed to leaks and uncontrolled usage without users’ knowledge or consent.

-Currently, even though data can be sent securely with TLS, some stakeholders in the loop can see and expose data : the AI company renting the machine, the Cloud provider or a malicious insider.
+Currently, even though data can be sent securely with TLS, some stakeholders in the loop can see and expose data: the AI company renting the machine, the Cloud provider or a malicious insider.

 By using BlindAI, data remains always protected as it is only decrypted inside a Trusted Execution Environment, called an enclave, whose contents are protected by hardware.
 While data is in clear inside the enclave, it is inaccessible to the outside thanks to isolation and memory encryption.
-This way, data can be processed, enriched, and analysed by AI, without exposing it to external parties.
+This way, data can be processed, enriched, and analyzed by AI, without exposing it to external parties.

-To answer AI engineers’ need for a fast, secure and easy to use solution to deploy models with end-to-end protections, leveraging secure enclaves has been the most natural choice.
-It provides a high level of data protection, while being almost as fast as non-secure solutions, contrary to homomorphic encryption or multi-party computing, which are thousands of times slower.
+To answer AI engineers’ need for a fast, secure, and easy-to-use solution to deploy models with end-to-end protections, leveraging secure enclaves has been the most natural choice.
+It provides a high level of data protection while being almost as fast as non-secure solutions, contrary to homomorphic encryption or multi-party computing, which are thousands of times slower.

 To get the best trade-off between speed and security, we have chosen to use Intel SGX.

-By leveraging those hardware based solutions, data is not exposed to the service provider, even while it is manipulated by a third party.
-More details on secure enclaves can be found in our Confidential computing explained series.
+By leveraging those hardware-based solutions, data is not exposed to the service provider, even while it is manipulated by a third party.
+More details on secure enclaves can be found in our Confidential Computing explained series.